semgrep/testo/CONTRIBUTING.md

 5. Install [dune-release](https://github.com/ocamllabs/dune-release)
    if not already installed:
    `opam install dune-release`
+6. Run `make opam-release` or run the individual steps below by hand:
-6. Run `dune-release tag`.
+   * Run `dune-release tag`.
 It will pick up the version from the changelog and ask for confirmation.
-7. Run `dune-release distrib` to create a tarball.
+   * Run `dune-release distrib` to create a tarball.
-8. Run `dune-release publish` to upload the tarball to GitHub and create GitHub release including the changes extracted from the changelog.
+   * Run `dune-release publish` to upload the tarball to GitHub and create GitHub release including the changes extracted from the changelog.
-9. Create opam packages with `dune-release opam pkg`.
+   * Create opam packages with `dune-release opam pkg`.
-10. Submit the opam packages to opam-repository using `dune-release opam submit`.
+   * Submit the opam packages to opam-repository using `dune-release opam submit`.
-11. Fix the opam-repository pull request as needed.
+7. Fix the opam-repository pull request as needed.
 For example, this may require setting a new version constraint on the `atd` package in the opam files, if it wasn't possible to do so in `dune-project`.
-12. Check whether opam-repository's CI test succeed and fix problems accordingly until the pull request is merged.
+8. Check whether opam-repository's CI test succeed and fix problems accordingly until the pull request is merged.

 Shortcut for all the `dune-release` steps:
 ```